Are you looking for ways to protect your WordPress admin area?

 We will cover many tips, and you can use the quick links below to jump between them:

-A website application firewall or WAF monitors website traffic and blocks suspicious requests from reaching your website.
+A firewall monitors website traffic and blocks suspicious requests from reaching your website.

 While there are several WordPress firewall plugins out there, such as Wordfence, we recommend using Sucuri.
-It is a website security and monitoring service that offers a cloud-based WAF to protect your website.
+It is a website security and monitoring service that offers a cloud-based firewall to protect your website.

-All your website’s traffic goes through the Sucuri cloud proxy first, where they analyze each request and block suspicious ones from ever reaching your website.
+All your website’s traffic goes through the Sucuri cloud proxy first, which analyzes each request and blocks suspicious ones from ever reaching your website.
 This prevents your website from possible hacking attempts, phishing, malware, and other malicious activities.

 Your WordPress admin area is already protected by your WordPress password.
 However, adding password protection to your WordPress admin directory adds another layer of security to your login page.